Course Introduction to Programming

 }

-Now, we can verify if our code is indeed written in C. So, let's run it.
+We can now check if our code is indeed a C code.
+So, let's run it.
 To do this, click on "Run Code" at the top of the screen:

 Figure 3

 This button is a shortcut to compile and run the C file.
-The process is executed all at once when you click it.
+The process is done all at once when you click it.

-Let's now provoke a compilation error to get an idea of how they are displayed.
-Let's change the function name main() to Main(), as we have seen, the C language is case sensitive.
+Let's now cause a compilation error to get an idea of how they are displayed.
+Let's change the name of the main() function to Main(), since, as we've seen, the C language is case sensitive.
 Note:

 #include <stdio.h>